psyomn/notes/languages/java/java-basics.markdown

     }
 ~~~~

-If we run it an try some input, we get the following:
+If we run it and try some input, we get the following:

 ~~~~nocode
     > help